ayyajs/Terraform-ec2_with_vpc_keys/README.md

-Here I have created the following
+Here We have created the following

 1) Create VPC
 2) Create Subnets with public and private